ltsuda/playwright-study/README.md

         └── *.png
 ```
  - [.github/workflows](https://github.com/ltsuda/playwright-study/tree/main/.github/workflows): directory with github workflows that runs at every push to main or every pull request open.
+   - main.yaml: run all test projects on Ubuntu, except the tag @visual, generates the allure report and post to github-pages
+   - docker.yaml: build images `Dockerfile` and `Docker.visual`, run respective scripts for both images and push to dockerhub if everything is OK.
+This workflow runs on every pull request but only pushes the images if code is pushed to the main branch.
+ - [Dockerfile](https://github.com/ltsuda/playwright-study/blob/main/Dockerfile): docker image file to run tests on container in Github Actions.
+ - [Dockerfile.local](https://github.com/ltsuda/playwright-study/blob/main/Dockerfile.local): docker image file to run locally in case of node it's not installed.
+ - [Dockerfile.visual](https://github.com/ltsuda/playwright-study/blob/main/Dockerfile.visual):  docker image file to run visual tests on container in Github Actions.
  - [playwright.config.js](https://github.com/ltsuda/playwright-study/blob/main/playwright.config.js): playwright's configuration file to setup things like which reporter library to use, how many test workers to be used, creation of test's project with specific settings.
 There are four test projects configured, two of them using chromium with 1280x720 and 1920x1080 viewports and two others with chrome and the same view ports.
 The Firefox and Webkit are commented out as they're making most of the tests to fail, so it needs some throubleshooting before enabling them.
 See [Playwright Configuration](https://playwright.dev/docs/test-configuration) to know more about the configurations available.
  - [saucedemo/pages](https://github.com/ltsuda/playwright-study/tree/main/saucedemo/pages): directory with all page objects and controllers files.
 The components file holds each page/component' selectors and functions that returns its [Locator](https://playwright.dev/docs/api/class-locator) or [ElementHandle](https://playwright.dev/docs/api/class-elementhandle).
 The controller file is the one responsible for interacting with the page' elements or manipulate page's data.
  - [saucedemo/pageFixtures.js](https://github.com/ltsuda/playwright-study/blob/main/saucedemo/pages/pageFixtures.js): file with shared functions [Fixtures](https://playwright.dev/docs/test-fixtures) that extends playwright's `test` to instantiate all page's controller so each test case loads only the controller it needs.